Neon2905/FitTrack/README.md

 <h1>FitTrack Application (Version 1.0.1.3)</h1>

+This version is to clean up and improve performance of the application.

 Overview
 ========
 FitTrack is a fitness tracking application designed to help athletes monitor their activities and caloric burn.
 The project includes various components organized into specific files and directories.<br/>